stat/rs-accountant/README.md

 ### 3. Two-Stage Pipeline

 - **Design**: The architecture was simplified to a two-thread pipeline.
 A dedicated I/O thread reads and parses the file, sending batches of raw records to a single, dedicated processing thread.
 - **Outcome**: This was a significant improvement.
-By creating a clean separation between I/O and processing, we allowed both tasks to run concurrently.
+By creating a clean separation between I/O and processing, allowing both tasks to run concurrently.

 ```mermaid
 graph TD;